460 County Road 252

 GROWING FACTS: American Ginseng(Panax

-ORDERING INFORMATION: Woodsgrown Ginseng seed and Woodsgrown ginseng transplanting rootlets and other Medicinal Herbs available.
-Our price list this year is made by Vistaprint and is in brochure form and we can only send postal mail.
-We only send our brochure and order form postal mail Please phone at:(417)264-2448 or email at: lindy08@socket.net Dried wild ginseng prices staying about $400 to $650 a pound dried.
+Please phone at:(417)264-2448 or email at: lindy08@socket.net The older the ginseng root the more valuable.
 Usually price goes higher in December, depends upon Hong Kong and their politics there in China.
 About 75% American ginseng goes to China.
 Even with economic trade and politics in China and Hong Kong ginseng will be in great demand there.
 The University Missouri Extension had a workshop here with folks getting a tour of farm in early June 2019.
 The "GINSENG GROW BOOK " we have to offer is the best book I have seen.
 The description of book is below when ya scroll.
 Visitors welcome to visit farm please phone a few days ahead.

 VISITORS: If you have any questions please call and visitors are welcome at OZARK MOUNTAIN GINSENG.
 Please call in advance to visit the farm.
 Growing ginseng and other medicinal herbs since 1983.